abinjohn123/sidesy/README.md

-# Sidesy - Bring YouTube Comments To The Side
+# Sidesy: Your Comments Sidebar For YouTube

 A Google Chrome extension that brings the comments section to the sidebar, enabling users to dive into the comments without scrolling past the video.